-Why do cats stick their tongue out?
-One of the most common reasons is that your cat is quite literally exploring their surroundings with their tongue.
-Also called the Flehmen response, when your cat leaves their mouth open and tongue out, they’re collecting pheromones on their tongue.
+One of the most common reasons for an exposed tongue is that your cat is quite literally exploring their surroundings.
+When your cat leaves their mouth open and tongue out, they’re collecting pheromones on their tongue — this is called the Flehmen response.
 Those pheromones give your cat important information about other cats around, including whether they’re in heat.
-Your cat may be assuming this strange posture simply to get more information about the cats around them.
+Your cat may be assuming this strange posture simply to get additional information about the surrounding cats.

 Your cat is missing teeth

 Sometimes cats let their tongue hang out a little because they’re missing their canine teeth.
 These teeth help keep the tongue within the mouth, so if your cat is missing one or two of these teeth, it’s more likely that their tongue will slip out from time to time.
 No worries!!

 You might even unknowingly reinforce your cat’s sticking their tongue out.
 If you laugh at your cat, give them attention, or give them a treat when they do this behavior, they may quickly learn that sticking their tongue out gets a positive response.
 You might start to see your cat do this repeatedly, mainly to get a positive reaction from you.
 Whether that’s good or not is up to you.